 2. Make your bills comprehensive, understandable, and fair

 When it comes to getting paid in full and on time, recording your time diligently is only half the battle.
-Billing best practices also involve clear communication: You need to make sure that when you actually bill a client, you’re clearly articulating the value of what you did and that you’re not creating any distrust or confusion.
+Invoicing best practices also involve clear communication: You need to make sure that when you actually bill a client, you’re clearly articulating the value of what you did and that you’re not creating any distrust or confusion.

 Use plain language